hoffsupes/Meeting-Summarization-Visualization-of-Dialogue-Structure-in-a-Meeting/README.md

 3.)
 A darker shade of blue indicates someone has spoken more

 4.)
-Arrows denote how much one person looks at another, thickness of arrows denote how long they look at someone
+Arrows denote who looks at whom, thickness of arrows denote how long they look at someone

 5.)
 Red outline on circle denotes someone speaking